thatblindgeye/MiscRoll20/README.md

 The `aura to update` argument must be either `aura1` or `aura2`.

-The `aura size` must be an integer or decimal greater than 0.
-Passing in a value of 0 (or a blank value) will turn the specified aura off.
+The `aura size` must be an integer or decimal greater than or equal to 0.
+Passing in a blank value will turn the aura off.

 The `aura color` argument must be a 6 character HEX value or `transparent`.